 Electric bikes are becoming more and more popular by the day.
 They’re becoming staples not only for city commuters but also for adventurous trail cyclists.

-There are many types of electric bikes depending on your needs, whether it’s for plain travelling or wild activities, so you are guaranteed that the industry has it all available.
+There are many types of electric bikes depending on your needs, and what’s the best e-bike fits for you whether it’s for plain travelling or wild activities, so you are guaranteed that the industry has it all available.

 But switching to an e-bike from a regular bike can be a big commitment and an even bigger investment.
 Not only are we talking about money but also the time you’re going to spend learning and taking care of it.
 So, it’s pretty normal to have second thoughts about it.